 Unlike some towns, Nutter Fort isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Nutter Fort are a mix of both white- and blue-collar jobs.
 Overall, Nutter Fort is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Nutter Fort who work in sales jobs (19.30%), healthcare (14.60%), and office and administrative support (13.15%).

-The education level of Nutter Fort citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.92% of adults 25 and older in Nutter Fort have a college degree.
+In terms of college education, Nutter Fort is nearly on par with the US average for all cities of 21.84%: 20.92% of adults 25 and older in Nutter Fort have a bachelor's degree or advanced degree.

 The people who call Nutter Fort home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Nutter Fort residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Nutter Fort include Irish, German, Italian, English, and French.